DC Municipal Regulations for Dentistry

 DC Municipal Regulations for Dental Hygienists [PDF]

-2023 is a license/registration renewal year.
-All applications to renew a license or registration to practice dentistry in DC must be submitted through the DC Health Licensing Portal.
-The portal is now accepting renewal applications from dentists, dental hygienists and dental assistants.
+All applications for a new or renewed license or registration to practice dentistry in DC must be submitted through the DC Health Licensing Portal.
+The portal is open for new applications from dentists, dental hygienists and dental assistants.

 Licensing Portal Link